This item is a DIY kit and as such assembly is required. Painting is optional!

-- Remove any lose or broken strands.
+- Remove any lose or broken strands from each wire.
 This will prevent the wire from fraying when inserted in the holes.

 - You will want to twist the wire to get the desired look.
-You can do this by hand or with a drill at low speed.
-Place one end into a vice and the other into the chuck of your drill.
-If you find the wire slightly too big for the holes unwind the wire and pull a few strands off.
-Once twisted, snip the ends to prevent fraying when inserting into the holes.
+If you find the wire too big for the holes unwind the wire and pull a few strands off.
+Then twist the wire again.

-- Apply a small amount of glue to the recessed hole on the body.
+- Apply a small amount of glue to the recessed area on top of the body.
 Insert the red LED Lens into the hole on the body with the flat side down.
 It should snap in place, but you may need to trim the small lip from the lens so that it will fit inside the recess.

 - Apply a small amount of glue the underside of the LED ring at its widest part.
-You do not need any on the the thin ring.
 Carefully place the ring over the lens.
 You may need to press it on with a little force.